EricCousineau-TRI/external_data_bazel/WORKFLOWS.md

         cd data
         touch dragon.obj
-        bazel run //toos/external_data:upload -- ~+/dragon.obj
+        ../toos/external_data upload ./dragon.obj

-    If the file does not already exist on the desired server, this creates `~+/dragon.obj.sha512`, and will add the path of the file relative to this repository (`:/data/dragon.obj`) for server-side versioning.
+    If the file does not already exist on the desired server, this will upload the file.
+This will also update `dragon.obj.sha512` to reflect that the server-side information.

-    NOTE: You may upload multiple files.
+    NOTE: You may upload multiple files via the CLI interface.

-2. Update `:/data/BUILD.bazel` to indicate that you're now using the uploaded version (this tells Bazel to expect `~+/dragon.obj.sha512`):
+2. Update `:/data/BUILD.bazel` to indicate that you're now using the uploaded version (this tells Bazel to expect `dragon.obj.sha512`):

         external_data(
             file = "dragon.obj",